-Established in 2014, MetaQuorum is a ground-breaking music project by Russian born composer/keyboardist Dmitry Ermakov playing Meld, a fusion of Funk, Prog, Rock, Jazz, Electronica and more.
+Established in 2014, MetaQuorum is a ground-breaking international music project by composer/keyboardist Dmitry Ermakov playing Meld, a fusion of Rock, Prog, Funk, Jazz, Electronica and more.

 Ermakov was trained in classical music and jazz from the age of six.
 Before immigrating to the UK, he gigged and recorded with his own bands Panika and FoxBox and with various musicians in the Soviet/Russian underground scene such as Yury Morozov, Vyacheslav Guyvoronsky etc., as well as composing/recording for Lenfilm cinema studios and theatre.